isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-08-07-post-Money Laundering National Risk Assessment and National Asset Recovery Strategy.md

 </li>
 </ol>
 <p><strong>What can you do?</strong>&nbsp;</p>
-<p>Registered Dealers should take reference from the ML NRA in assessing
+<p>Regulated Dealers should take reference from the ML NRA in assessing
 your ML risks and enhance your controls as appropriate.
 You are encouraged to:</p>
 <p></p>